gpaulissen/bml/README.md

 -   **&lt;digit&gt;M**: Defines a major suit, hence both &lt;digit&gt;H and &lt;digit&gt;S (not used already in the sequence).
 -   **&lt;digit&gt;oM**: Defines the other major suit, hence both &lt;digit&gt;H and &lt;digit&gt;S (but only if &lt;digit&gt;M is used before).

-You can use variable suits X, Y and Z where X < Y < Z. Here too they can be used for suits **NOT** already used in the sequence (neither literally nor variable).
+You can use variable suits X, Y and Z where X &lt; Y &lt; Z. Here too they can be used for suits **NOT** already used in the sequence (neither literally nor variable).
 So for instance if in a bidding table 2X, 1Y and 3Z are used then X may be clubs, Y hearts and Z spades.
-But not X diamonds and Y clubs since then Y < X.
+But not X diamonds and Y clubs since then Y &lt; X.

 -   **&lt;digit&gt;X**: Defines &lt;digit&gt;C, &lt;digit&gt;D, &lt;digit&gt;H and &lt;digit&gt;S.
 -   **&lt;digit&gt;Y**: Defines &lt;digit&gt;C, &lt;digit&gt;D, &lt;digit&gt;H and &lt;digit&gt;S.